stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 Idris knows about the laws of arithmetics.
 Idris is able to unify values when

-* all variables in a computation are known
+* all values in a computation are known at compile time
 * one expression follows directly from the other due to the pattern matches used in a function's implementation.

+In expression `n + 0`,  not all values are known (`n` is a variable), and `(+)` is implemented by pattern matching on the first argument, about which we know nothing here.

 However, we can teach Idris.
 If we can proof that the two expressions are equivalent, we can replace one expression for the other, so that the two unify again.
-Here is a proof, that `n + 0` equals `n`, for all natural numbers `n`.
+Here is a lemma and its proof, that `n + 0` equals `n`, for all natural numbers `n`.

 ```idris
 addZeroRight : (n : Nat) -> n + 0 = n